Installation¶

 parser = StructuredPDFParser()

-Models are downloaded to ~/.paddleocr/
+Models are downloaded to ~/.paddleocr/ on first use.

 Next Steps¶